bija510/cypress-mocha-javascript/README.md

 ```

 To confirm Node.js and npm were installed correctly:
-> pm :- used to install, update, and manage JavaScript libraries or tools.
+> npm :- used to install, update, and manage JavaScript libraries or tools.

 > npx :- npx lets you run Node.js packages without installing them globally.
 ```sh